THE IRIGARAY CIRCLE

 The Circle sponsors an annual conference.
 Recent conferences have been hosted by the Barlett School of Architecture at University College London, the Department of Philosophy and the Center for Gender Studies at the University of Bergen, Hofstra University, Stony Brook University, Winchester University, and Brock University.

-Conference proceedings have been published in Thinking with Irigaray, Mary C. Rawlinson, Sabrina L. Hom, and Serene J. Khader, editors, Albany: SUNY Press, 2011 and Engaging the World: Thinking After Irigaray, Mary C. Rawlinson, editor, Albany: SUNY Press, 2016.
-Subsequent volumes are forthcoming in the same series on Gender Theory, edited by Tina Chanter.
+Conference proceedings have been developed and published in Thinking with Irigaray, Mary C. Rawlinson, Sabrina L. Hom, and Serene J. Khader, editors, Albany: SUNY Press, 2011; Engaging the World: Thinking After Irigaray, Mary C. Rawlinson, editor, Albany: SUNY Press, 2016; Thinking Life With Luce Irigaray: Language Origin, Art, Love, Gail M. Schwab, editor, Albany: SUNY Press 2020; and Horizons of Sexual Difference: Rethinking Space, Place, and Identity with Irigaray, Ruthanne Crapo Kim, Yvette Russell, and Brenda Sharp, editors, Albany: SUNY Press, 2022.
+All of these volumes are part of SUNY Press's Series in Gender Theory, edited by Tina Chanter.

 The Circle also awards annually the Karen Burke Memorial Prize to the best paper submitted for the conference by a graduate student or recent Ph.D.
 The prize celebrates the life and work of Karen Burke, who was a member of the original organizing committee at Stony Brook.